What is a Service Dog?

 In these provinces, retailers, accommodation and transportation providers, etc can ask:

 2. Can I see your government issued certification tag?

 to verify if the dog is a service dog.

 In the US, retailers etc are allowed to ask:

 2. If so, what tasks is the dog trained to do?

 What is a Therapy Dog?

 A therapy dog is a dog that goes into care homes, hospitals, schools and other places where there are groups of people.
 They are trained to allow unfamiliar people to physically interact with them in order to give the people comfort.
 Some dogs assist people that have been traumatized by events such as mass shootings, bombings etc. A dog may be specially trained by an organization to do so, or it may be an individual’s dog who takes the dog into a facility.
 These dogs are not covered by public access rights except for the individual facilities that give their approval.

 What is an Emotional Support Dog?

 A dog that by it’s presence, calms and comforts a person.
 Such a dog usually works long term with only one person and is typically owned by the person using it as ESD.
 No specific task training is done.
 Public access is not given to these animals except by special approval in specific facilities.
 In some areas, the dogs are allowed by housing laws and transportation companies.
 A letter from a Doctor, Psychiatrist, Social worker or other mental health care professional is usually requested as proof that the dog qualifies as an emotional support dog.
-Some airlines will allow emotional support animals to accompany their person.
+As of January 2021, the US Transportation Act no longer allows emotional support animals in the cabin of planes.
 They are not recognized in some jurisdictions at all (such as the provinces in Canada.
 Except New Brunswick recognizes them for accommodation purposes only).